School-Day Matinees

 If you cannot attend or your party turns out to be smaller than the number of tickets you have reserved, please inform the Center for the Arts as soon as possible by contacting Bethany Costello at bethanycostello@vt.edu so that center staff can release your tickets to those on the waiting list.

 The center is committed to being accessible to all of our patrons.
 Those with disabilities and their companions are accommodated through wheelchair seating, parking, and other special requests throughout the center at all levels.
 Assisted listening devices are available.
 Service animals are permitted.
 Sign interpretations and large-print programs are available with advance notice.
-If you or your students have questions regarding accessibility or would like assistance, please contact Jamie Wiggert at wiggertj@vt.edu.
+If you or your students have questions regarding accessibility or would like assistance, please contact Jonathan Boulter at jboulter@vt.edu.

 To supplement your students' learning, a study guide tailored to each performance will be provided via email in advance.
 Explore recent study guides here.